AlisonMacFadyen/SCCmecExtractor/README.md

 If you use SCC*mec*Extractor in your research, please cite this repository:

 ```
 MacFadyen, A.C.
-SCC*mec*Extractor: A toolkit for extracting SCC*mec* sequences from *Staphylococcus* genomes.
+SCCmecExtractor: A toolkit for extracting SCCmec sequences from Staphylococcus genomes.
 GitHub repository: https://github.com/AlisonMacFadyen/SCCmecExtractor
 ```